ATranZone/CS110-Lab3/README.md

 # Twitter Clone
 Twitter clone with a working dynamic feed that displays tweets about bitcoin from a twitter server.
+This was one of my very first projects so the code is quite messy with the naming conventions.

 ## Demo